 In his book How Christian Faith Can Sustain the Life of the Mind (William B. Eerdmans Publishing, 2001), Richard Hughes made a compelling statement about the call to search for truth:

 We have no choice but to search for truth.
 After all, when we view ourselves in relation to God, we understand how abysmally ignorant we really are.
 And if the Bible points beyond itself to an infinite God, we have no choice but to engage in serious conversation with a variety of conversation partners, for we know that all perspectives may well shed light on God’s eternal truth.
 And if the Bible points beyond itself to an infinite God, we have no choice but to engage in critical thinking, for we must now discriminate between competing worldviews and perspectives as we seek to understand more fully the nature and the glory and the will of our Creator.
-(Hughes, 2001, p.
-35)

-As you prepare to become difference makers, these undergraduate and graduate and professional academic catalogs will serve as the guiding document for your education journey at Azusa Pacific.
+As you prepare to become difference makers, these undergraduate and graduate and professional academic catalogs serve as the guiding documents for your education journey at Azusa Pacific.
 We also invite you to learn more about who we are as a mission-driven institution and what it means to be part of our faith and learning community.
 If you have any questions about the programs listed within, please contact the appropriate department.